-In the Sixth Form, if required, EAL is provided for A Level pupils within the mainstream curriculum, for two lessons per week.
+In the Sixth Form EAL is provided for non-native speaking A level pupils within the mainstream curriculum, for two lessons per week.
 The course prepares pupils for the internationally-recognised IELTS qualification which is required of non-native speakers by most British universities.
-Pupils take the examination in June of the Lower Sixth year or December of the Upper Sixth depending on competence and progress.
+Pupils take the examination in June of the Lower Sixth year or December of the Upper Sixth depending on ability and progress.